Medicare Denied Claim: Service Bundled Into Another

 Sources

-- X12: Claim Adjustment Reason Codes — official CARC code definitions
+- X12: Claim Adjustment Reason Codes (CARCs) — official definitions of CO-97 and CO-236.

 Not sure which you have?
 Check the top of your denial notice.
 If it names a private insurance company (like Humana, UnitedHealthcare, or Aetna), you have Medicare Advantage.
 If it says "Centers for Medicare & Medicaid Services," you have Original Medicare.